YohanPradeau/VSTT/README.md

 - target (targeted language

 example :
-"converter.py file-to-convert.en.xlf en fr" will create a csv of this file in the ./convertedFiles/ of the converter.py directory
+"converter.py file-to-convert.en.xlf en fr" will create a csv of this file in the ./convertedFiles/ of the converter.py directory.
-You can now translate in the csv directly, for ease of work it will replace every standard missing translations ("__word" in symfony) to <missing translation> so you can simply ctrl+f and search for every <missing translation>.
+You can now translate in the csv directly, for ease of work it will replace every standard missing translations ("__word" in symfony) to \<missing translation> so you can simply ctrl+f and search for every \<missing translation>.
 Once this is done, you can type :
 "converter.py ./convertedFiles/file-to-convert.en.xlf.csv en fr" and it will create in the ./convertedFiles/ folder a file-to-convert.en.xlf, ready to be used!

 Open source